Chapter 5: Prelude

 The automated intercom voice caused Tails to snap out of his reprieve as Bark started yelling out orders to his three subordinates.

-The two security personnel on the platform, a grey feline and an Human, stood near the platform edge, bored out of their minds as the last train arrived at the station, signaling the end of their shift.
-Each wore the standard Kintobor Army Security Force uniform: Blue jumpsuits with protective coverings around the vital organs to reduce fatal injuries, polished black steel-toed boots and a belt holding a twenty inch baton and a 9mm sidearm.
-On hand was a standard issue military-grade semi-automatic rifle.
+The two security personnel on the platform, a grey feline and a Human, stood near the platform edge, bored out of their minds as the last train arrived at the station, signalling the end of their shift.
+Each wore the standard Kintobor Army Security Force uniform: Blue jumpsuits with protective coverings around the vital organs to reduce fatal injuries, polished black steel-toed boots and a belt holding a twenty-inch baton and a 9mm sidearm.
+On hand was a standard-issue military-grade semi-automatic rifle.
 A helmet equipped with a visor to protect the eyes completed the look.
 On the shoulders, they wore a patch with the letters KI in stylized typography.